 Below are some of the most commonly asked questions regarding the Elon PA admissions process.
-If you have additional questions, contact the Office of Graduate Admissions at (800) 334-8448 ext.
-3 or firstname.lastname@example.org.
+If you have additional questions, contact the Office of Graduate Admissions at (336) 278-7600 or firstname.lastname@example.org.

 Does Elon participate in CASPA?

 The Elon PA program participates in the Central Application Service for Physician Assistants (CASPA).
-All applicants applying for the class of 2017 entering January 2015 will apply online using the CASPA application.
-To apply, visit https://portal.caspaonline.org/.
+All applicants applying for the class of 2020 entering January 2018 will apply online using the CASPA application.
+To apply, visit caspa.liaisoncas.com.

 Visit our Admissions Process page for additional information.
 Note: candidates who have already applied via CASPA to other programs may use their existing CASPA application and designate Elon.